 With that out of the way, here is how to practically line up some dollars against value.

 First cab off the rank is to think about your minimum pricing point, because that’s your launchpad.
 This means that you need to glean a number that accurately reflects what you know you could earn as a permanent employee in the market.
-For this, you want to use:

 - All of your identified skills (where have you managed busy schedules, balanced client’s books, helped with copywriting or kept a website or CRM up to date?)